-But there’s something else that is extremely difficult for newly separated men and women when it comes to child custody schedules.
-What if your ex’s night with the kids happens to fall on one of your child’s birthdays?
 Do you not get to see your child turn 9???
-You have to wish him or her a happy birthday over the phone??
-You don’t get to see him/her blow out the candles on his/her cake?
-You don’t get to have a birthday dinner?
+Or do you have to wish him or her a happy birthday over the phone??
+You don’t get to see him/her blow out the candles on the cake?
+You don’t get to have a birthday dinner on your child’s actual birthday?
 And you don’t get to tuck him/her in bed, kiss the forehead and say a prayer to God to keep him/her safe and happy??

-Being newly separated and not spending a child’s birthday with him/her can be brutal for some divorced parents.
-It’s depressing and you feel like you’re missing out on a monumental day.
-It feels isolating and depressing and it makes you think about your divorce more.
+Being divorced and not spending your child’s birthday with him/her can be extremely stressful and painful.
+You feel like you’re missing out on a monumental day.
+It feels isolating and depressing and it makes you feel lonely, even second-guessing/regretting the divorce.

-I have to hope that newly separated parents can be amicable enough, that on birthdays and holidays, they are willing to deviate from the schedule and allow the other parent to have some time with the kids.
-I’ve even seen some parents have birthday dinners together with their kids and I think that is beautiful.
-I have also seen it written in divorce decrees that the parents split the child’s birthday, so that each can spend some time with him/her.
+The hope is that newly separated parents can be amicable enough on birthdays and holidays, that they are willing to deviate from the schedule and allow the other parent to have some parenting time with the kids for at least part of the day.
+But, that’s not always the case.

 But let’s say that it’s your child’s birthday, it’s not “your day” with your kids, it’s not in your decree and your ex won’t budge.
 How do you cope?